codetronik/ollvm-ndk/README.md

 I only support some versions that I want to apply.

-Check the branch for how to apply the olvm build and output to ndk.
+Check the branch for how to apply the ollvm build and output to ndk.